goldlabel-apps/wordpress-theme-listingslab/README.md

 # WordPress Theme PWA

 Always Free.
-Always Open Source, the WordPress theme used on [listingslab](https://listingslab.com)  can be cloned from GitHub now.
+Always Open Source, the WordPress theme used on [listingslab](https://listingslab.com)  can be cloned from GitHub now

 ## Usage